useblocks/sphinx-preview/README.rst

    :alt: Sphinx-Preview

-`Sphinx <https://www.sphinx-doc.org>`_ extension to show previews for links, if a mouse hovers is detected.
+`Sphinx <https://www.sphinx-doc.org>`_ extension to show previews for links, if a mouse hover is detected.

 Docs
 ----

-See complete documentation under: https://sphinx-preview.readthedocs.io/en/latest/
+See complete documentation at https://sphinx-preview.readthedocs.io/en/latest/

 Showcase
 --------